 Taking the time to complete this process with care will streamline other application processes (like the study abroad application), set you on the path to a successful major, and open the door to a fulfilling career as a Mawrter.

 To get started, we encourage you to make use of the Resources for Planning listed below.
-Make use of campus resources, attend major teas,and join sophomore conversations.
+Attend major teas and join sophomore conversations.
 Faculty and staff across the campus are available to provide assistance as you explore your options, get support in and out of the classroom, and put your plans into action.

-In particular, we invite you to talk informally one-on-one with your faculty adviser (if you have been working with a faculty adviser since your first year) or with your dean any time after the third week of the fall semester.
+In particular, we invite you to talk informally one-on-one with your dean or your faculty adviser (if you have been working with a faculty adviser since your first year) any time after the third week of the fall semester.

 All components must be completed by the following dates.